ndugger-archive/jdom/README.md

 Example usage:
 ===

-    // Removing any children of #myID that have a class of 'foo' document
+    // Removing any children of #myID that have a class of 'foo' from the DOM document
       .find('#myID')
       .children